mdeacey/facebook-gpt-shopify/docs/2_shopify_oauth/2_3_launching_testing_shopify_oauth.md

 ```

 **Screenshot Reference**: Browser showing JSON response.

 **Why?**
 - Confirms the server supports both Facebook (Chapter 1) and Shopify OAuth flows.
 - Guides users to the Shopify OAuth endpoint.
+- No session management or webhooks are included yet (introduced in Chapters 3–5).

 ### Step 3: Initiate Shopify OAuth
 **Action**: Navigate to the Shopify OAuth login endpoint, using your store name (e.g., `acme-7cu19ngr`):